fabi8bit/bidepp-fs-pp4/TESTING.md

 #### Map displaying
 - In order to display the map for the hotels, I had to pass data from the database to the map.js using tag template.
 That was achieved after reading [this post](https://stackoverflow.com/questions/28516101/django-how-to-pass-template-variable-to-javascript-onclick-routine)

+## Bugs
+- The counter of the like button is miss alligned.
+I tried to solve it adding a class called no-gutters but at this stage seems not to solve it.
+The bug is unresolved

+- During the lighthouse test I discovered an issue with the map.js script.
+As long as the variables for this function to operate are passed from one of the templates, at the moment of the loading those variables are not declared.
+At the moment this issue is not resolved but a possible solution is to initialize the variables on a separate file.